 In 2008, the plaintiffs filed a First Amended Complaint adding further specification to claim relating to sprinkler and suppression work, and added a named plaintiff.

-After nearly three years of discovery, Plaintiffs filed motions for class certification and summary judgment on March 18, 2010.
-Plaintiffs sought the Court to certify a class defined as follows: "[A]ll laborers, workmen and mechanics who furnished labor to SimplexGrinnell on non-federal public works projects in the State of New York at any time from February 6, 2001[, or from July 14, 2001 for sprinkler work] until the final judgment in this matter, and who . . . have not been paid prevailing wages and benefits as required by law.”
-Plaintiffs sought summary judgment for the class and damages in the total sum of $16 million.
-On March 25, 2010, Defendant filed a cross-motion for summary judgment.
+After nearly three years of discovery, the plaintiffs filed motions for class certification and summary judgment on March 18, 2010.
+The plaintiffs sought certification of a class defined as follows: "[A]ll laborers, workmen and mechanics who furnished labor to SimplexGrinnell on non-federal public works projects in the State of New York at any time from February 6, 2001[, or from July 14, 2001 for sprinkler work] until the final judgment in this matter, and who . . . have not been paid prevailing wages and benefits as required by law."
+The plaintiffs sought summary judgment for the class and damages in the total sum of $16 million.
+On March 25, 2010, the defendant filed a cross-motion for summary judgment.

 On June 21, 2011, in a published Memorandum & Order, the Court granted the plaintiffs' motion for class certification.
 796 F.Supp.2d 346.
 The Court expressly held that the Supreme Court's recent decision in Wal-Mart v.
 Dukes